 INCLUDE A PHONE NUMBER

 Believe it or not, people still enjoy talking on the phone.
 I know, I KNOW, RIGHT?!
 Now notice that I didn’t say include your cell phone number.
 You don’t have to do that.
 I promise.
 For a long time I carried two versions of my business card around with me; one with + one without the phone number.
 Inevitably they were doled out to people who needed my phone number but didn’t get it and vice versa.
-I personally use Google Voice number.
+I personally use a Google Voice number.
 You can forward the calls to your personal cell number to answer.
 There’s also a Google Voice app you can use to view voicemail transcripts and text messages (yep, they can text ya!).

-PUT YOUR LOCATION
+ADD YOUR LOCATION

 We don’t need your full mailing address, but it’s a smart idea to place your major metropolitan area or state, province, or country.
 This gives the new contact a gentle courtesy that an 8am call from the east coast to someone in LA is DEFINITELY going straight to voicemail to be answered after a cup, or two, of coffee.